A field Guide to Rolled Figured Glass

 And finally, despite all the research, there are still a few patterns that I haven't been able to identify and date.

-Number two - submitted by Steve, who has a 30's Mission-style house in Nundah with these gorgeous leadlights.
+This glass was submitted by Steve, who has a 30's Mission-style house in Nundah with these gorgeous leadlights.
 There are three types of figured glass in the windows, including the subtly fluted panels on top.
-All of the patterns are new to me and it's possible that the finished panels were imported fully made and as-is.
+All of the patterns are new to me and it's possible that the complete panels were imported as finished products.

 Any information on these or any other products will be gratefully received.